ptaconet/getremotedata/README.md

 the data that is retrieved and ii) the overall downloading time.

-Apart from these performance considerations, ethical considerations have drived to the development of this package : i) reduction of the environmental impact of our digital work and ii) promotion of open protocols and standards for data access.
+Apart from these performance considerations, ethical considerations have driven the development of this package : i) reduction of the environmental impact of our digital work and ii) promotion of open protocols and standards for data access.